vectorgrp/sil-kit/docs/usage/utilities.rst

    :stub-columns: 1

    *  -  Abstract
-      -  The Launcher script allows starting multiple participants of an IntegrationBus system.
+      -  The Launcher script allows starting multiple participants of a VIB system.
          Nevertheless, all participants, e.g. the Demos, may be executed manually as described in the corresponding section.
    *  -  Source location
       -  ``Launcher``
    *  -  Requirements
       -  * `Python <https://www.python.org/downloads/>`_  v3.x+
-         * Adaptation of the ``LaunchConfigurations`` sections in the IntegrationBus config (e.g. Demos/Can/IbConfig_DemoCan.json).
+         * Adaptation of the :doc:`LaunchConfigurations <../configuration/launch-configurations>` section in the
+           Integration Bus config (e.g. Demos/Can/IbConfig_DemoCan.json).
          * Adaptation of INTEGRATIONBUS_BINPATH & INTEGRATIONBUS_LIBPATH
            in process environment.
 Default is to
            infer the IntegrationBus paths from the path of IbLauncher.py.